Leakage-Safe Covariate Handling in CPM

 behav <- 0.7 * edge_signal + 0.6 * covariates[, 1] + rnorm(n, sd = 0.5)

-# Leakage-safe CV call: covariates are handled fold-wise inside resampling
+# Leakage-safe call: covariates are handled fold-wise inside CV

 conmat = conmat,